moggieuk/Happy-Hare/README.md

 TODO: need details on setting up maps and command that view and update maps

-Since EndlessSpool is not something that triggers very often you can use the following to simulate the action and familiarize yourslef with its action:
+Since EndlessSpool is not something that triggers very often you can use the following to simulate the action and familiarize yourslef with its action and validate it is correctly setup prior to needing it:

   > MMU_ENCODER_RUNOUT FORCE_RUNOUT=1

 This will emulate a filament runout and force the MMU to interpret it as a true runout and not a possible clog.
 THe MMU will then run the following sequence:
 <ul>
   <li>Move the toolhead up a little (defined by 'z_hop_distance & z_hop_speed') to avoid blobs
-  <li>Call '_ERCF_ENDLESS_SPOOL_PRE_UNLOAD' macro (defined in `mmu_software.cfg`).
+  <li>Call '_MMU_ENDLESS_SPOOL_PRE_UNLOAD' macro (defined in `mmu_software.cfg`).
 Typically this where you would quickly move the toolhead to your parking area
   <li>Perform the toolchange and map the new gate in the sequence
-  <li>Call '_ERCF_ENDLESS_SPOOL_POST_LOAD' macro.
+  <li>Call '_MMU_ENDLESS_SPOOL_POST_LOAD' macro.
 Typically this is where you would clean the nozzle and quickly move your toolhead back to the position where you picked it up in the PRE_UNLOAD macro
   <li>Move the toolhead back down the final amount and resume the print
 </ul>